portage-CEG/portage-ceg.github.io/README.md

 - remove all existing markdown (.md) files in the **_posts/** directory.
 - create a new markdown file in the **_posts/** directory for each row in the downloaded csv, with proper yaml front matter and body.

+The full process to update the pages are as follows:
+- pull changes from the remote repository
+- run the csv_to_jekyll_portageceg.py script in a local repository
+- add, commit, and push the changes to this github repo.

 As of 28-Feb-2020, this script is run automatically every 10 minutes (on Jay's PC).
 This is currently taking place on a test basis.
-Full instructions on the setup for automatic updating is found at the bottom of this document.
+More information on the setup for automatic updating is found at the bottom of this document.

-Manual updates can be done by performing the following steps:
-- run the csv_to_jekyll_portageceg.py script in a local repository
-- add, commit, and push the changes to this github repo.

-That's it!
-All pages should be updated!
+This process can be run manually on any machine of a user with appropriate push rights.

 **Credit:** The csv_to_jekyll_portageceg.py script expands upon the code created by Evan Lovely and described [here](http://www.evanlovely.com/utilities/jekyll/spreadsheet-to-markdown/).